cloudflare/research.cloudflare.com/publications/Benjamin2022.md

   - protocols
 ---

-This document describes an interface for importing external Pre- Shared Keys (PSKs) into TLS 1.3.
+This document describes an interface for importing external Pre-Shared Keys (PSKs) into TLS 1.3.